goschtl/zope/projectsupport/trunk/README.txt

 Configuring Development Dependencies
 ------------------------------------

 The script reads ``setup.cfg`` to read development dependencies.
+In the event that setup.cfg does not exist, the script will look for setup.cfg.in and copy it to setup.cfg.
+Keeping setup.cfg.in in source control is preferrable to setup.cfg, as develop.py will scribble path information on the resulting setup.cfg file.

 When develop.py is run, it will add additional entries to setup.cfg specifying the library and scripts folders.
-The minimal setup.cfg for a project with development dependencies contains a single section with a single entry.
+The minimal setup.cfg[.in] for a project with development dependencies contains a single section with a single entry.
 For example: